 2. What is involved in preparing a Probate Application?

-The complexity of a Probate Application will depend on the number and type of assets that the deceased had at the date of death.
+The complexity of a Probate Application will depend on the number and type of assets that the deceased held at the date of death.

 With any Probate Application you will need to gather together a number of key documents.
 Click here to find out more about the documents you will need for a Probate Application.

-Other documents that are often required as part of the Application are:
+Other documents that are sometimes required as part of the Application are:

 - Affidavit of Alias, if the deceased’s name was misspelt on the Will or if the deceased used multiple names or versions of their name;